salaboy/extending-k8s-with-spring-cloud/README.md

   - show code that watch resources changes
   - Show custom routes creator

+## Checkpoint #0: Services A, B and Function A

+## Checkpoint #1: Controller v1 (Gateway/Routes)

+## Checkpoint #2: Controller v2 (Notify if Service B is missing)

+## Checkpoint #3: Operator v1 (CRDs and App)

+## Checkpoint #4: Operator v2 (+Checking K8s Services)

 ### Deploying a Service A
 You can clone [Example Service A](https://github.com/salaboy/example-service-a)

 This project contains the source code for a very simple service that do the following:
-- Every 5 seconds: call Service B
+- Every 10 seconds: call Service B (initial delay 5 seconds)
-- Every 5 seconds: call Function A
+- Every 10 seconds: call Function A

 It will print the output of each call or a message saying that the function or service were not available and it should return a default answer.

 To deploy we need to:
 Build the project with maven: